bjornarprytz/hex-deck/readme.md

 ## TODO

-- Make a menu where the player can choose some parameters themselves
-  - Code the functionality
-    - Make everything read Meta.settings
-  - Add some docs
-    - E.g. Update minimum terrain pool when radius changes
+- Figure out how tileInfo gets generated for discovered tiles

+- Refactor map generation
+  - More parameterized
+  - More robust to the discovery mechanic, and new tile types
+  - Consolidated (it's currently spread across Meta and Map)

 - UI
   - Camera movement
   - Selected cards should be raised sligtly
   - Make Tile tooltip not transparent

-- Refactor map generation
-  - More parameterized
-  - More robust to the discovery mechanic, and new tile types
-  - Consolidated (it's currently spread across Meta and Map)

 ## Base Rules